 I’ve tried, but can’t pick a favourite – the enthusiasm for my husband’s football team the Grimsby Mariners; a sweet memento of our blissful 10 days in Ireland, teeny-tiny porcelain clogs reminiscent of our Amsterdam long weekend.

 Or perhaps it’s the glittery London tube train, an ethereal spinning crystal star hanging sweetly, miniature kiwi birds in Santa hats or perhaps the German Christmas Market angel that crowns our indoor forest.

-Happily, it’s for a good reason – I just hope that my family understand the full extent of the whirlwind of expat that they are subjecting their own homes to…
+Happily, it’s for a good reason – I just hope that my family understand the full extent of the whirlwind of expat Christmas that they are subjecting their own homes to…

-Have you a favorite ornament/memory?
+Have you a favourite ornament/memory?